 Following the energetic peak of summer, the energy of the seasons begins to move back downward toward the earth.
-While the heat of summer has an expansive effect, with plants in full bloom and people active outdoors, the late summer is a time when energy begins to condense in preparation for the cooler months ahead.
+While summer is a time when plants are in full bloom and people active outdoors, the late summer is a time when energy begins to subside as we approach the cooler months ahead.

 In the Autumn, the downward, gathering nature of the season becomes apparent.
 It is a time of harvest festivals, where we gather up and celebrate the year’s bounty.
 The leaves on the ground are gathered into piles, and we gather with our families to celebrate Thanksgiving with a nourishing feast.

 This condensing trend reaches a peak during the Winter - the coldest and darkest time of year.
 Naturally in the winter we become attracted to warmth and light, and seek out emotional and spiritual warmth by coming together with family and friends.
 Hearty, slow-cooked meals of soups, stews and root vegetables help us to keep warm and acclimate to the prevailing weather.
 Around the time of the winter solstice - the shortest day of the year - the traditions of the season are expressed through various festivals of light.

 Of these Autumn and Winter festivals, which include Hanukkah and Diwali, Christmas is the most famous.
 It is a time when people gather around the fireplace, sing heart-warming carols, and make cozy their home with holiday decorations.
 A lit and decorated Christmas Tree is the most recognizable symbol of the holiday, and Christmas lights adorn our homes.